Achamoy/Achamoy.github.io/_posts/2020-04-21-Exchange-Vs-Experimental.markdown

 ---
 layout:     post
-title:      "Exchange Vs Eperiential Value and your Inner Voice"
+title:      "Exchange Vs Experiential Value and your Inner Voice"
 subtitle:   "how to think about what really matters in life"
 active: journal
 image: